-In the spring of 2014, McDonogh School launched its academic strategic plan, LifeReady.
-The Plan defines what a McDonogh education stands for and promises for every student.
-LifeReady’s vision statement declares,
+McDonogh School’s Academic Strategic Plan, LifeReady, defines what a McDonogh education stands for and promises for every student.
+LifeReady’s vision statement declares:

 Children educated at McDonogh will emerge as people of character who are exceptional communicators and who honor diversity in all its forms.
 They will learn to pose their own questions and grapple with complex problems with creativity on their own and with others.
 We believe that preparing each child to be “life ready” is the ultimate object of each student’s experience at McDonogh.

-The school has made significant progress towards these goals.
 But why LifeReady?
 LifeReady is a proactive response to the many imperatives facing education and the world today.
-How, we ask, do we prepare people for life in an uncertain, rapidly-changing world where traditional careers are being replaced by emerging technologies, global challenges, and shifting values?
+How do we prepare people for life in an uncertain, rapidly changing world where traditional careers are being replaced by emerging technologies, global challenges, and shifting values?
 What will people most likely need to be able to do in 10, 20, or 50 years, and how can we best prepare their mindsets for life in the future?
 What kinds of competencies do students require as they enter a global community?
 How can students not only learn to work with diverse populations but be a positive force in their communities and around the world?

 Children educated at McDonogh will emerge as people of character who are exceptional communicators and who honor diversity in all its forms.

 What should a school’s responsibility be to creating a good life for all?
 When we construct a new building, we imagine its use long into the future and build flexible, adaptive spaces.
 We must do the same when building a vision for teaching and learning.

 To answer these questions and to prepare students for a world we cannot yet see, LifeReady proposes three dynamic, inclusive competencies that cut across all areas of academic and extracurricular life at McDonogh.
 Graduates will be able to: